bndtools/bnd.manual/_instructions/conditionalpackage.md

 For example:

-	-conditionalpackage: aQute.lib*
+	-conditionalpackage: aQute.lib.*

-This instruction will slurp any packages that have a name that matches `aQute.lib*` and are referred to by the current JAR's contents.
+This instruction will copy the package `aQute.lib` and its sub-packages into the bundle in case they are referred to by the current JAR's contents.

 ## Utility Libraries